Carteret County, North Carolina: Military

 Marine Corps Auxiliary Landing Field Bogue is located in the western section of Carteret County along Bogue Sound.
 It comprises an 875 acre landing field located on Bogue Sound that serves as the Marine Corps’ only East Coast site for Field Carrier Landing Practice (FCLP).

 Marine Corps Outlying Field Atlantic is a training field in Atlantic.
 The USMC manages the Navy's Dumpling Creek Transmission Station in Merrimon.
 BT-11 Piney Island in Davis and Cat Island in Bogue Sound are former Marine Corps bombing ranges.

 The Marine Corps also has a facility in Beaufort, at the southern tip of Radio Island (between the NC State Port in Morehead City, and the marine science laboratories on Pivers Island in Beaufort).
-It is military property, but is only manned during military port operations.
+It is military property, but is only staffed during military port operations.

 The US Navy has a Port Control Office and the US Army has a Reserve Center, both in the eastern part of Morehead City.
 The NC National Guard has an Armory in Morehead City.

 The US Coast Guard operates a Sector Office at Fort Macon, as well as a USCG Station at Emerald Isle and Morehead City.